 We had breakfast that morning, your typical Costa Rica feast.
 Local fruits and cheeses, and the best eggs you will ever taste in your life.
 Fresh squeezed juice and a cup of Java; it will wake a dead horse.
 Home baked breads and muffins and real butter like we had when we were kids.
 And of course a Bloody Mary, I mean I am on vacation.
 We met the owner of the hotel and asked him about real estate in the area.
 He confirmed what I had seen, that this was more of a hotel and B&B area, and he encouraged us to keep moving north.
 Since we were two young single guys, he told us that Jaco was probably more our style, and if nothing else, he guaranteed us that the party would be rocking and there would be no shortage of babes.
 Tica Lindas as they call them.
 We loaded up our roller skate of a 4×4 and stocked the cooler with more suds, and got ready to shove off.

 I heard that some of the biggest surfing in the world is in that town of Jaco, so I imagined it would be one heck of a party spot, if nothing else.
 I was about a fourth of the way up the country, and this tour had just begun, but I knew in my heart, that I would find that perfect spot.
 You gotta wait for Part 3, you know the drill.
 We thanked the owner for his hospitality and promised to be back.
 I have held up my end of the bargain all these years, as this is one of my favorite weekend vacation spots in the entire country.
-I have sent hundreds of friends and clients there and I encourage you to go visit it too.
+I have sent hundreds of friends and clients there and I encourage you to go visit it too, on your next trip to Costa Rica.
 It is really more of a couple’s destination, not a single guy place, so bring your better half and you can really revive the romance in your life.
 Tell him I sent you, but look out for the monkeys.
 Guard your property or those little SOBs will steal everything you got!

 Insurance for your Auto, Home, Life and Health from top rated companies registered in Costa Rica, For Free quotes contact www.insurenowcr.com. firstname.lastname@example.org ph 6089-1080 Don’t wait any longer live Pura Vida Worry Free.